Wildapfel/Wildapfel/README.md

 ## Hello World

 - This profile is meant to give you a little insight into my workflow as a bioinformatician (portfolio)
-- Currently I am seeking a bioinformatical position after graduating with a masters degree in Bioinformatics
+- Currently I am seeking a bioinformatical position after graduating with a masters degree in Bioinformatics form MLU Halle (Germany)

+*I’m currently working on*

 <!--